brandur/sorg/content/articles/graphql.md

 find yourself being able to build a query that delves 4+ relations deep without much trouble.

 {{Figure "Using GraphiQL to explore an API and graph."
-(ImgSrcAndAlt "/assets/images/graphql/graphiql.png" "Using GraphiQL to explore an API and graph.")}}
+(ImgSrcAndAltAndClass "/assets/images/graphql/graphiql.png" "Using GraphiQL to explore an API and graph." "overflowing")}}

 A vanilla installation of GraphiQL is a more powerful integration tool for users than what 99% of REST providers